National Nurse Practitioner Regulation Framework Implementation Plan Project

 By the numbers: NP specialty certificates in Ontario

-According to CCRNR’s 2015 NP practice analysis survey, we know that NPs in Canada use similar competencies regardless of their specialty certificates.
-If NP regulatory approaches across Canadian jurisdictions are consistent, there will be more opportunities to advance labour mobility and minimize barriers.
+According to CCRNR’s 2015 and 2024 NP practice analysis reviews, we know that NPs in Canada use similar competencies regardless of their specialty certificates.
+If NP regulatory approaches across Canadian jurisdictions are consistent, there will be more opportunities to advance labour mobility, create an agile NP workforce and minimize regulatory barriers.

 Map image of Ontario